department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-VA Blue Button is a feature of the health-management portal within My HealtheVet.
+VA Blue Button is a feature of the health management portal within My HealtheVet.
 It lets you view, print, save, download, and share information from your VA medical record and personal health record.
 With this tool, you can better manage your health needs and communicate with your health care team.

 **With VA Blue Button, you can:**
 - Download a customized Blue Button report with information from your VA medical records, personal health record, and in some cases your military service record
-- Download a Health Summary which contains specific information from your VA medical record (like your known allergies, medications, and recent lab results)
+- Download a Health Summary that includes specific information from your VA medical record (like your known allergies, medications, and recent lab results)
 - Build your own personal health record that includes information like your self-entered medical history, emergency contacts, and medicines
 - Monitor your vital signs and track your diet and exercise with our online journals
 - Share a digital copy of the personal health information you entered yourself with your VA health care team through Secure Messaging